stites/rwh/notes/042-concurrent-and-multicore-programming.md

 When we have long-running worker threads, we do a lot of work to ensure that the main thread completes last.

+Note: we can create a monadic function or action in pure code, then pass it around until we end up in a monad where we can use it.

 [1]:http://chimera.labs.oreilly.com/books/1230000000929/index.html